KimmyBeee/Bamazon/README.md

 **2) NPM install the necessary packages**

-  * In your command line interface (Terminal, Bash, Shell, etc), run "npm init" to create a file to hold the necessary            information for your packages.
+  * In the command line interface (Terminal, Bash, Shell, etc), run "npm init" to create a file to hold the necessary            information for the packages.

   * Then run "npm install" followed by "inquirer", "colors.js" and "cli_table"; allowing the installations to fully
     process each time before beginning a new installation.